wuxxin/salt-shared/desktop/python/README.md

-This way all system specific hardware related base libraries and python entrypoints are systemwide installed, and all jupyter related is bundled in a pipx application, systemd user units calling this pipx app as a jupyer server, and a custom chromium as webapp config launch is used for the gui
+This way all system specific hardware related base libraries and python entrypoints are systemwide installed, and all jupyter related is bundled in a pipx application, systemd user units calling this pipx app as a jupyter server, and a custom chromium as webapp config launch is used for the gui.

 ### Usage